7 Grocery Planning Habits That Cut Waste First

-The grocery savings hierarchy
+The grocery planning hierarchy

 Start with the highest-impact moves first: plan dinners, shop your kitchen, consolidate the list, then compare prices.
 Coupons are fine, but they are not the foundation.
 A coupon on food you waste is still wasted money.